Technology-Notes/kiemlicz-util-wiki/kubernetes.md

 # Features

 ## API
 `Kubectl` is used to interact with the cluster.
+If you have multiple clusters, list them with: `kubectl config get-contexts`, switch between them with: `kubectl config use-context CONTEXT_NAME`

 # References
 1. https://kubernetes.io/docs/user-journeys/users/application-developer/foundational/